 Alessandra Battisti email@example.com

-Alessandra and Elena are members of the Steering Committee and Country Representatives of Babies Born Better Survey.
-They are founders of the research unit “Human Rights in Maternity and Childbirth” at the University Roma TRE.
-At the national level, they are members of CoRDiN Committee and of the Editorial Board of D&D Magazine for Midwives in Italy.
-They are founders of the Obstetric Violence Observatory Italia (OVOItalia) and coordinators of the national social media campaign against obstetric violence “#bastatacere: le madri hanno voce“.
-They have translated the official Italian version of the WHO statement on “Prevention and elimination of abuse and disrespect during facility based childbirth”, the statement on “Caesarean section rates”, and the International Mother-Baby Childbirth Initiative’s 10 steps.
-They are Country Representatives for IMBCO.
-They are currently working on the Italian set of data from 2014-2015 BBBSurvey.
+Alessandra is a member of the Steering Committee and a Country Representative of Babies Born Better Survey.
+She is one of the founders of the research unit “Human Rights in Maternity and Childbirth” at the University Roma TRE.
+At the national level, she is a member of CoRDiN Committee and of the Editorial Board of D&D Magazine for Midwives in Italy.
+Alessandra is one of the founders of the Obstetric Violence Observatory Italia (OVOItalia) and coordinators of the national social media campaign against obstetric violence “#bastatacere: le madri hanno voce“.
+Alessandra has translated the official Italian version of the WHO statement on “Prevention and elimination of abuse and disrespect during facility based childbirth”, the statement on “Caesarean section rates”, and the International Mother-Baby Childbirth Initiative’s 10 steps.
+She is also one of the Country Representatives for IMBCO.
+Alessandra is currently working on the Italian set of data from 2014-2015 BBB Survey.